dwkelly/AWS-Sandbox/aws-squarespace-prototype/README.md

 <img src="https://github.com/dwkelly/AWS-Sandbox/raw/master/aws-squarespace-prototype/diagrams/data_flow_diagram.png" />

  In this repo is a prototype of the solution where I was able to get data pushed out of my test Squarespace site to AWS using Squarespace code injection.

+## Security Concerns
+In order for embedded Javascript to send messages to the SQS queue appropiate AWS Identity and Access Management (IAM)  permissions  are  required.
+I would recommend only allowing this user to send messages to the queue.
+This user should not be able to perform any other actions.
+The Access Key Id and the Private Key will be embedded in the javascript.